-Positive Action refers to the initiatives that we will undertake to remove barriers and encourage under-represented groups to apply to join Gwent Police.
+Positive Action refers to the initiatives that we undertake to remove barriers and encourage under-represented groups to apply to join Gwent Police.
 There are several ways that we will do this, including (but not exclusively):

 - Offering contact with an existing Police Officer to learn from their experiences

-Police Forces can use positive action in deciding to appoint an applicant or candidate from a group which shares a protected characteristic, if they reasonably believe that the group is disadvantaged or under-represented in the workforce, or if their participation in an activity is disproportionately low.
+Police Forces can use positive action in deciding to appoint an applicant or candidate from a group that shares a protected characteristic, if they reasonably believe that the group is disadvantaged or under-represented in the workforce, or if their participation in an activity is disproportionately low.